 All full and part-time students are required to demonstrate proof of medical insurance, a tetanus booster within the last ten (10) years, and a tuberculosis test within one (1) year to participate in animal laboratories, veterinary clinic rotations, and career externship.
 Rabies pre-exposure prophylaxis immunization is highly recommended.
 Students are required to either show proof of rabies immunization or sign a declination form.
 Students must be able to lift 50 pounds and be able to demonstrate the physical capabilities to work closely and safely with animals of all sizes.
 Students with limitations to movement, sight or hearing may find it difficult to meet all course requirements.
 For the health and safety of students appropriate attire will be addressed in all classes with laboratories.class="hs-cta-wrapper" id="hs-cta-wrapper-34a49fac-bda1-482a-9e67-a7f672a2f5d5">

-View the curriculum for Becker College’s animal studies program: Animal Care (associate's degree).Learn more about the animal science curriculum at Becker
+View the curriculum for Becker College’s animal studies program: Animal Care (associate's degree).Learn more about the animal care curriculum at Becker